Christopher Hitchens: American writings (1981–2011)

-In 2007, Hitchens published one of his most controversial articles entitled "Why Women Aren't Funny" in Vanity Fair.
-Relying mainly on empirical evidence, he argued that there is less societal pressure for women to practice humour and that "women who do it play by men's rules".
+In 2007, Hitchens published one of his most controversial articles titled "Why Women Aren't Funny" in Vanity Fair.
+While providing no empirical evidence, he argued that there is less societal pressure for women to practice humour and that "women who do it play by men's rules".
 Over the following year, Vanity Fair published several letters that it received, objecting to the tone or premise of the article, as well as a rebuttal by Alessandra Stanley.
 Amid further criticism, Hitchens reiterated his position in a video and written response.

 In 2007 Hitchens's work for Vanity Fair won the National Magazine Award in the category "Columns and Commentary".

 He was a finalist in the same category in 2008 for some of his columns in Slate but lost out to Matt Taibbi of Rolling Stone.
 Hitch-22 was short-listed for the 2010 National Book Critics Circle Award for Autobiography.
 He won the National Magazine Award for Columns about Cancer in 2011.
 Hitchens also served on the advisory board of Secular Coalition for America and offered advice to the Coalition on the acceptance and inclusion of nontheism in American life.
 In December 2011, prior to his death, Asteroid 57901 Hitchens was named after him.

 Literature reviews

-Hitchens wrote a monthly essay in The Atlantic and occasionally contributed to other literary journals.
+Hitchens wrote a monthly essay in The Atlantic magazine and occasionally contributed to other literary journals.
 One of his books, Unacknowledged Legislation: Writers in the Public Sphere, collected these works.
 In Why Orwell Matters, he defends Orwell's writings against modern critics as relevant today and progressive for his time.
 In the 2008 book Christopher Hitchens and His Critics: Terror, Iraq, and the Left, many literary critiques are included of essays and other books of writers, such as David Horowitz and Edward Said.

 During a three-hour In Depth interview on Book TV, he named authors who influenced his views, including Aldous Huxley, George Orwell, Evelyn Waugh, Kingsley Amis, P. G. Wodehouse and Conor Cruise O'Brien.

-When asked what the difference between an autobiography and a memoir was, he replied “Look, everyone has a book inside of them ... which is exactly where I think it should, in most cases, remain”.
+He once remarked on the adage "everyone has a book inside of them" that this is "exactly where I think it should, in most cases, remain".